Euphredes/Euphredes/README.txt

            Chest

-That one, Mr. Cole, is one of a kind.
+That one, Game Warden, is one of a kind.
 An obsidian rock from East Lyme
 Connecticut in a walnut painted, wooden chest.
 Can be last found on